The 10 youngest champions in WWE history

 Hornswoggle (Cruiserweight Championship, 21 years, 1 month, 23 days)

-Not only was Hornswoggle the last-ever Cruiserweight Champion (not to mention the shortest), but he also became the youngest bearer of the coveted title when he astoundingly defeated the comparably massive Jimmy Wang Yang, Shannon Moore, Funaki, Jamie Noble and defending titleholder Chavo Guerrero at The Great American Bash in 2007.
+Hornswoggle became the youngest (not to mention the shortest) Cruiserweight Champion ever when he astoundingly defeated the comparably massive Jimmy Wang Yang, Shannon Moore, Funaki, Jamie Noble and defending titleholder Chavo Guerrero at The Great American Bash in 2007.

 David Flair (United States Championship, 20 years, 3 months, 29 days)